EbenKouao/Pi-Smart-Doorbell/README.md

 # Raspberry Pi - Pi Smart DoorBbell

-Create your own Smart Doorbell live stream camera and keep an eye out at who's at your door.
+Create your own Smart Doorbell live stream camera, and keep an eye out at who's at your door.
+Features:
-Features: A Motor interactiotion to lock and unlock doors from your phone / client device(s).
+- A Motor interactiotion to lock and unlock doors from your phone / client device(s).
+- Basic Face Detection based on the Haardcascade xml models.

 ## How it works
 Based on the previous [Pi Stream Camera Project.](https://github.com/EbenKouao/pi-camera-stream-flask)